fellasleep2324/dsci-100-2023-24-grp12/README.md

                 Boris Shi uploaded to the GitHub repository.

 26 Oct, 2023 - Doug Tews did some preliminary data wrangling and added a markdown cell to clearly explain the columns chosen.

+26 Oct, 2023 - William and Jess added a markdown cell at the top of the notebook answering the first questions for the group proposal.

+27 Oct, 2023 - Doug added some markdown cells to explain the code cells.
+Added some more preliminary data wrangling: splitting into training and testing sets and checking to make sure they were split correctly.